-Introductory Studies/Early Alert Coordinator - Introductory Studies is designed to provide academic advising to students taking developmental coursework and to facilitate services to accommodate their learning needs.
+Introductory Studies/Early Alert Coordinator - The Introductory Studies Coordinator provides academic advising to students taking developmental coursework and facilitates services to accommodate their learning needs.
 Introductory Studies courses are designed to ease the transition into university level mathematics, English, and success skills.
-Also included is the coordination of the university's early alert program to identify students in need of support.
-Sarah Begley - BASC 222 - (270) 789-5381
+Additionally, the university's early alert program identifies students who are academically at-risk and provides extra support.

+Michaela Darley - BASC 222 - (270) 789-5381

 Study Area and Study Rooms - A large open area is available in the BASC for students to use for individual study as well as space for group study sessions.
 In addition to the open study area, there are four private study rooms.
-The study rooms are available on a walk-in basis, and these rooms can also be reserved.
+The study rooms are available on a walk-in basis and can also be reserved.
 The study area and study rooms are available Monday-Thursday from 8 a.m. until midnight, Friday from 8 a.m. until 5 p.m., and Saturday-Sunday from 1 p.m. until Midnight.